 Fresh herb salts are an easy and flavorful introduction to those who are wary of herbal medicine.
 Those who are old hat with herbs will find herb salts to be a delightful addition to their apothecary.

 Pick a half cup of fresh, not dried, herbs of choice.
 Roughly cut them, remove stems if necessary, and place in a food processor with a cup of salt.
 I use Himalayan pink mineral salt, but sea salt or smoked salt work as well.
 Pulse until the herbs are finely ground and well incorporated with the salt.
 Place the herb salt on a paper plate or towel, let rest a couple of hours, then pour into a jar, fancy or plain.
 The herb salt will impart the medicine and flavor of the plants used to anything it’s sprinkled upon and will stay viable on your counter indefinitely.

 - Rosemary, sage, thyme and oregano – equal parts.

 - Dandelion leaves

 - Lovage leaves and chives

 - Garlic and onion – 1 part garlic to half part onion

 Sprinkle your herb salts in soups, stews, on popcorn.
-I sprinkle the parsley and celery salt on hot dogs.
-Chicagoans know what I’m talking about here.
+I sprinkle the parsley and celery salt on hot dogs – Chicagoans know what I’m talking about here!
 When I make bread, I use my herb salts instead of plain salt for extra flavor.
-When making chocolate treats such as sunflower nut cups, energy balls and chocolate bark, I use just a pinch of the herb salts on each piece.
+When making chocolate treats such as sunflower nut cups, herbal truffles, and chocolate bark, I use just a pinch of the herb salts on each piece.
 The varieties and uses are endless.
 Have fun!Share